Posted on Leave a comment

 Evidence and Documentation Expected During Audits or Inspections

-• Evidence of risk assessments and mitigation strategies.
+• Detailed risk assessments and documentation of risk mitigation activities.

 Best Practices to Demonstrate Ongoing DORA Compliance